New York and Eastern Rail Road

 2. The dispatcher arranges the meet

-The order goes out to both JC and SK over MQTT; each station's CYD shows it on the Orders screen until the crew taps ACK.
-The dispatcher's train order log tracks outstanding vs. acknowledged orders in real time.
+The station's CYD shows the order on the Orders screen until the crew taps ACK.
+The dispatcher's train order log tracks it from issued to acknowledged in real time.

 3. The meet happens, both trains continue